Allen Kerr (biologist)

-Allen Kerr AO, FRS, FAA (born 21 May 1926) is a Scottish-born Australian biologist.
+Allen Kerr (21 May 1926 – 14 December 2023) was a Scottish-born Australian biologist.
 He served as Professor of Plant Pathology at the University of Adelaide.
-His most significant work was his study of crown gall - a plant cancer induced by Agrobacterium tumerfaciens.
+His most significant work was his study of crown gall — a plant cancer induced by Agrobacterium tumerfaciens.

 Biography

-Kerr was born in Edinburgh on 21 May 1926.
-He gained a BSc degree at the University of Edinburgh.
+Kerr was born in Edinburgh on 21 May 1926 Ane gained a B.Sc. degree at the University of Edinburgh.

-From 1947-1951 he was Assistant Mycologist at the North of Scotland College of Agriculture.
+From 1947-1951 he was an assistant Mycologist at the North of Scotland College of Agriculture.

-From 1951-1980 he was Lecturer, then Senior Lecturer, then Reader in Plant Pathology at the University of Adelaide.

-From 1978-1983 he was Vice-President of the International Society for Plant Pathology.

-From 1980-1983 he was President of the Australasian Plant Pathology Society.